nmbr73/Kernfusion/Wiki/About.md

 ```

-Do create a snapshots of your local changes whenever you finished a peace of work:
+Do create a snapshots of your local changes whenever you finished a piece of work:
 ```sh
 git status # to see your changes git add . # to add all your changes